makersacademy/chitter-challenge/README.md

 # chitter-challenge

-A Twitter clone build as part of the Makers Academy development course
+A Twitter clone built as part of the Makers Academy software development course

 https://chitter-the-chit-chat-app.onrender.com